 Example: magnet:?xt=urn:btih:A3B4C2D1E5F6...&dn=ubuntu-22.04&tr=udp://tracker.opentrackr.org:1337

-The simplest approach — most torrent clients handle magnet links natively without converting them to a .torrent file first.
+The fastest approach — most modern torrent clients handle magnet links natively.

 qBittorrent